 To provide access to government information; to collect, organize, preserve, and make available materials that document the history of the state; and to promote the development of libraries, archives and museums statewide.

-- Continue to collect and manage for the care of objects and documents that represent the peoples and history of Alaska
+- Continue to collect and manage the care of objects and documents that represent the people and history of Alaska.

-Analysis of results and challenges: The Talking Book Center (TBC) is a partnership between the Library of Congress' National Library Service for the Blind and Physically Handicapped (NLS) and the Alaska State Library.
-Serving the entire state, the TBC provides library services for patrons who are visually impaired or physically handicapped to such an extent that they cannot read standard print materials.
+Analysis of results and challenges: The Talking Book Center (TBC) is a partnership between the Library of Congress' National Library Service for the Blind and Print Disabled (NLS) and the Alaska State Library.
+Serving the entire state, the TBC is responsible for library services for patrons who are visually impaired or physically handicapped to such an extent that they cannot read standard print materials.

 Number of Visitors to Alaska State Museums

 Analysis of results and challenges: The State Museums experienced an 84% decrease in the number of visitor admissions during FY2021.
 Academic programs and youth art activities were also negatively impacted due to COVID-19 closures and mitigations.
 The Museums were completely closed to the public from October 15 through December 31, 2020.
 During May through June 2021, no large cruise ships came to Alaska.
 Both COVID-19 closures severely impacted Museum visitors, programs, and activities during FY2021.